SumitSharma2000/Recipe-By-Sumit/README.md

 Contributing
 Contributions are welcome!
 If you have any ideas for new features or improvements, please open an issue or submit a pull request.

+Acknowledgements
+Spoonacular: Thanks to Spoonacular for providing the API used in this project.
+React.js Community: Thanks to the React.js community for their helpful resources and documentation.